 - Affiliate Managers

 Companies, in this case, merchants, collaborate with affiliate managers to conduct their performance marketing strategies.
 Usually, you can work with agencies by yielding full responsibility for your performance marketing purposes.
 Those agencies are the connection with merchants and affiliates.
-Since you leave the responsibility to the agency that you can trust, you do not need to spend any other resources.
+Since you leave the responsibility to the agency you can trust, you do not need to spend any other resources.

 - Affiliate Marketing